NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

 This means, you don't need to change branches to

 * Show different branch histories
-* Show specific commits where you don't know the commit id
+* Show specific commits where you don't know the commit ID
 * Compare branches and committed code

 Example: